 To ensure that your dishwasher is completely clean, you’ll first need to take everything out of it — from racks to utensils holders to filters.
 Fill the dishwasher with warm water and white vinegar before soaking those remaining parts while you tackle the rest of your load.

 Once the dishes are washed and ready to be dried, take a few moments to wipe away any scraps you see.
 This will make sure that there is no debris on your plates or inside of your dishwasher which can lead to foul odors or bacteria buildup over time.
 It is better to run your dishwasher through two empty cycles for a more thorough cleaning.

 In the first cycle, add a bowl of vinegar solution to the bottom rack and run in on hot.
 The vinegar solution will break down any grime or grease that may have built up inside your dishwasher.

 In the second cycle, remove the bowl and sprinkle baking soda on the bottom of your dishwasher.
 To get rid of lingering smells and stains, clean your washing machine with a short cycle.

 Once you wipe the outer door and reinstall your hardware, you’ll have the pleasure of enjoying a sparkling clean dishwasher.

 How to Clean a Vacuum

 You may think it’s a time-consuming chore to clean your vacuum regularly, but you should know that by doing so you are also preserving the power and life of your vacuum cleaner.
-Regular vacuum maintenance is essential not only in order to keep the home clean (though this is most important), but also for removing dust and debris which obstruct airflow and result into unpleasant odor.
+Regular vacuum maintenance is essential not only to keep the home clean (though this is most important), but also for removing dust and debris which obstruct airflow and result in unpleasant odor.

-All vacuums have unique features, so consult your manual for clear instruction before use.
+All vacuums have unique features, so consult your manual for clear instructions before use.
 Still, it is generally a good practice to empty the container and wipe the exterior after every use.